PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 Again we find that the model :math:`\bm{m}(\bm{p})` is a linear function of its parameters :math:`\bm{p}`.
-A fit using a third degree polynomial as its model function is therefore also linear regression.
+A third degree polynomial is therefore also a linear model.
 This is even though the model function is *not* a linear function of the independent variable :math:`x`.
-However, this was never required in our definition of linear regression to begin with because :math:`x` is not one of our fit parameters.
+However, this was never required in our definition of linear models to begin with because :math:`x` is not one of our fit parameters.
-In fact, all *xy* fits using polynomials as model functions fall under linear regression.
+In fact, all polynomials are linear models.

-Nonlinear Regression
+Nonlinear Models
-********************
+****************

-Now that we have defined linear regression, the definition of **nonlinear regression** is rather easy: a regression analysis (fit) that is not linear regression.
+Now that we have defined linear models, the definition of **nonlinear models** is rather easy: a model that is not a linear model.
-The natural consequence of this is that the parabolic approximation of the uncertainty of our fit parameters is no longer perfectly accurate.
+The natural consequence of this is that the estimators of our fit parameters are no longer guaranteed to be normally distributed.
-We will therefore need to resort to the profile likelihood method to calculate confidence intervals.
+We will therefore need to resort to calculating confidence intervals from the profile likelihood.
-The most direct example of nonlinear regression is a fit with a model function that is not a linear function of its parameters, e.g. :math:`f(x) = A \cdot e^{- \lambda x}`.
+Let us consider an exponential model as an example: :math:`f(x) = A \cdot e^{- \lambda x}`.
 It is simply not possible to express this function using only a finite weight matrix :math:`\bm{W}` and a bias vector :math:`\bm{b}`.
 We would instead need an infinitely large matrix and infinitely many parameters.